 Whether or not you receive an actual orientation before you start teaching, make it your business to find out the basics you will need to do your job.
 Some questions to ask the person who hired you:

-Learn how to use Blackboard
+Learn how to use Brightspace

 Learn as much as possible about the course you will be teaching